Heirloom persuader dead-blow mallet

 Whether coaxing together the closely fitted dovetails of a drawer, finger joints of a box, or mortise-and-tenon joints of a cabinet door, you'll appreciate the concentrated no-rebound striking power of this handsome mallet.
 Filled with about 5 ounces of loose lead shot and faced with thick leather pads, it packs a wallop without leaving a mark.
 You can make the mallet from shop scraps, or see Sources, on the Bill of Material, for the necessary supplies

 As a convenience to allow you to view this free woodworking plan before downloading it, we offer a page-by-page review.
-If you like the plan, you'll find a Free Downloadable Plan link on the last page of the plan.
+If you like the plan, you'll find a Free Downloadable Plan link here.
 The downloadable plan will have larger, easier to view illustrations than the online preview.
 Thanks for viewing, and enjoy the build.

 Make a laminated handle

 1. For the handle sides (A), cut two 3/8 x 1 1/4 x10" morado blanks.
 (For an explanation of our wood choices, see the sidebar far right.)
 Then for the handle core (B), head cap and base (C), faces (D), and filler (E) cut one 1/2 x 3 x 12" ash blank.
 From this blank, cut a 1 1/4 x 8 5/8" piece for the core and set the rest aside.
 Glue and clamp the core between the sides, keeping the edges and one end flush.